climatescope/climatescope.org/app/_en_country/argentina.md

 published: true
 ---

 In recent years, a lack of financing alternatives, distorting subsidies, low power prices and counterparty risk have presented major hurdles to Argentina’s quest for investments in the clean energy sector.
-With Mauricio Macri’s election as president in December 2015, there is hope for a turnaround.
+With Mauricio Macri’s election as president in December 2015, there is hope for a turnaround.(Insert edit)

 Law 27.191, published on 31 March 2016, is the main policy supporting Argentina’s development of renewables.
 It established the country’s renewables mandate and introduced a feed-in tariff scheme and two tax incentives – a VAT rebate and accelerated depreciation.
 Law 27.191 set an 8% target for renewable electricity consumption by 2017 and a 20% renewable energy target by 2025.